merenlab/merenlab.org/_posts/miscellaneous/2021-10-20-targeted-binning-nif-mag.md

 K10238 | 21933 | N25_000000000271 | trehalose/maltose transport system permease protein

 So it looks like this microbe is indeed a heterotroph, which would make it a heterotrophic bacterial diazotroph, or [HBD](https://www.biorxiv.org/content/10.1101/2021.03.24.436778v1).

+## Final Words

+So there you have it - a novel, heterotrophic nitrogen-fixing population from the Arctic Ocean, binned directly from public metagenomes with a bit of guidance from `anvi-estimate-metabolism`.
+We went fishing, and we caught something interesting.
+And we got to make use of an awesome public dataset, to boot. :)

+If you ever have to look for a microbe of interest in metagenomic data, and you know it has something unique in terms of its metabolic capabilities, you can try out this technique in your search.
+Perhaps you'll get lucky, too!